JohnAlbin/chroma/README.md

 // Create a "functional" color scheme that inherits from the default color scheme.
 $chroma: define-color-scheme('functional', 'Colors used by functional parts of the design.');

+// Add colors to the functional color scheme.
 $chroma: add-colors('functional', (
   // Have the "text" color use the hex value given to the "black" color.
 Even
   // though the "functional" color scheme doesn't define "black", it inherits